News

 April 2023: Katharine Charsley gave a plenary in the Families and Relationships Stream of the British Sociological Association Annual Conference 2023The title of the plenary was ‘Kept Apart: couples separated by the UK family immigration regime’.
 Drawing on earlier research, the plenary also introduced the Brexit Couples project.

-Follow us on TwitterFacebook, Instagram and LinkedIn for regular updates and news.
+Follow us on TwitterFacebook, Instagram, BlueSky and LinkedIn for regular updates and news.